 - A tool that is completely new to me is the mydumper which can be used to backup terabytes of data.
 Some interesting arguments raised up are --lock-all-tables --skip-lock-tables and --master-data

-- Binary backups - The binary backup which is the copy of the actual database structure and requires file system or disk subsystem access.
+- Binary backups - The binary backup which is the copy of the actual database structure and requires a file system or disk subsystem access.
 It is one the fastest method to backup and very compatible for mixed MYISAM and INNODB tables.

-- HA (High availability) as backup - Usually used in clusters and in Galera replication.
+- HA (High availability) as the backup - Usually used in clusters and in Galera replication.
 However, to ensure that there is no data loss, a SAN replication was also recommended for data centers.

 - The Percona tools which can be used alongside MariaDB for backup Analysis.

-- Split brain in Galera where human interactions are needed especially where the ratio of the number of nodes have different data from other nodes within same cluster.
+- Split brain in Galera where human interactions are needed especially where the ratio of the number of nodes have different data from other nodes within the same cluster.